BlackMetalz/HDFS/Apache_Hbase/README.md

 ### Components of HBbase
-1. HMaster:
+#### 1. HMaster:
 HBase HMaster is a lightweight process that assigns regions to region servers in the Hadoop cluster for load balancing.
-Responsibilities of HMaster –
+Responsibilities of HMaster

-- Manages and Monitors the Hadoop Cluster
+##### - Manages and Monitors the Hadoop Cluster
-- Performs Administration (Interface for creating, updating and deleting tables.)
+##### - Performs Administration (Interface for creating, updating and deleting tables.)
-- Controlling the failover
+##### - Controlling the failover
-- DDL operations are handled by the HMaster
+##### - DDL operations are handled by the HMaster
-- Whenever a client wants to change the schema and change any of the metadata operations, HMaster is responsible for all these operations.
+##### - Whenever a client wants to change the schema and change any of the metadata operations, HMaster is responsible for all these operations.

-2. Region Server: it run in data node of HDFS
+#### 2. Region Server: it run in data node of HDFS
 These are the worker nodes which handle read, write, update, and delete requests from clients.
 Region Server process, runs on every node in the hadoop cluster.
-Region Server runs on HDFS DataNode and consists of the following components –
+Region Server runs on HDFS DataNode and consists of the following components.

-- Block Cache – This is the read cache.
+##### - Block Cache – This is the read cache.
 Most frequently read data is stored in the read cache and whenever the block cache is full, recently used data is evicted.
-- MemStore- This is the write cache and stores new data that is not yet written to the disk.
+##### - MemStore- This is the write cache and stores new data that is not yet written to the disk.
 Every column family in a region has a MemStore.
-- Write Ahead Log (WAL) is a file that stores new data that is not persisted to permanent storage.
+##### - Write Ahead Log (WAL) is a file that stores new data that is not persisted to permanent storage.
-- HFile is the actual storage file that stores the rows as sorted key values on a disk.
+##### - HFile is the actual storage file that stores the rows as sorted key values on a disk.

-3. Zookeeper:
+### 3. Zookeeper:

 HBase uses ZooKeeper as a distributed coordination service for region assignments and to recover any region server crashes by loading them onto other region servers that are functioning.
 ZooKeeper is a centralized monitoring server that maintains configuration information and provides